oddbird/oddsite/content/work/coachhub.rst

 we aimed to create an inviting space for clients and coaches to quickly and easily access one another in dynamic and effective ways.

-.. callmacro:: content-macros.j2#content_block
+.. callmacro:: content-macros.j2#rst
-  :rst: 'end'
+  :tag: 'end'

 .. callmacro:: content-macros.j2#icon_block